Netherlands Rail Passes and Train Tips

 Any tips for buying point-to-point train tickets in the Netherlands?

-If a rail pass doesn't pencil out for your trip, use the Dutch Railway's online Journey Planner to check ticket-price options for any given trip — and see our general tips for buying point-to-point tickets.
+If a rail pass doesn't pencil out for your trip, use the Dutch Railway's Journey Planner to check ticket-price options for any given trip — and see our general tips for buying point-to-point tickets.